 Environmental Element Impacts Summary Relevance to Children's Health and Safety Hydrology and Water Resources All construction-related hydrology and water quality effects would be reduced to acceptable levels through the implementation of IAMFs and Mitigation Measures.
 There would be no hydrology and water resources effects related to children's health and safety.
-Hazardous Materials and Wastes Construction of the Build Alternatives could entail handling of hazardous materials or waste within 0.25 mile of school or other educational facility.
-However, spoils removed from portal locations would be uncontaminated and would not qualify as an 'extremely hazardous substance' as defined in PRC Section 21151.4.
+Hazardous Materials and Wastes Construction of the Build Alternatives could entail handling of hazardous materials or waste within 0.25 mile of a school or other educational facility.
+Spoils removed from portal locations would generate different quantities of potentially contaminated spoil materials consisting of Class I/II Hazardous, Designated Waste and Class III Nonhazardous, Contaminated Waste associated with PEC sites and previous industrial uses that would require extraction, transport, and safe disposal.
 Refer to the Transportation Technical Report, for more information regarding haul routes.
-Implementation of HMW-MM#1 would limit the use of extremely hazardous materials near schools during construction.
+Implementation of HMW-MM#1 would limit the use of extremely hazardous materials near schools during construction in compliance with California Public Resources Code Section 21151.4.
 The contractor would prepare a memorandum acknowledging that prior to construction activities, signage will be installed to delineate all work areas within 0.25 mile of a school, informing contractors not to bring extremely hazardous substances into the area.
 Implementation of mitigation and compliance with California Public Resources Code Section 21151.4 would adequately reduce hazardous materials and waste related effects on children's health and safety.